CaliforniaEasternLaboratories/mcux-sdk-examples/evkmimxrt685/edgefast_bluetooth_examples/handsfree_ag/readme.txt

 If you want use the AzureWave AW-CM358-uSD, please change the macro to WIFI_88W8987_BOARD_AW_CM358_USD.
 If you want to use Embedded Artists Type 1XK module with uSD-M2 adapter, please change the macro to WIFI_IW416_BOARD_MURATA_1XK_USD .
 If you want to use Embedded Artists Type 1ZM module with uSD-M2 adapter, please change the macro to WIFI_88W8987_BOARD_MURATA_1ZM_USD.
+If you want to use the CEL CMP9010 module, please change the macro to WIFI_IW416_BOARD_CMP9010.

 Jumper settings for RT685:
 connect J6 with external power